Wolverine971/9takes/src/blog/people/celebrities/Paris-Hilton.md

 ## What is Paris Hilton's Personality Type?

-### Paris Hilton is an Enneagram Type 3 - The Achiever
+### Paris Hilton is the "achiever" aka the Enneagram Type 3

 [Enneagram Type 3s](/enneagram-corner/enneagram-type-3) are often described as the "successful achievers" of the Enneagram system.